 Swipe down from the clock and you can go through your daily steps, active time, calories burned and more.

-The TomTom Touch will also show basic notifications, although this is limited to calls and text messages – and serves more of an alert to pick up your phone than any useful filter or replacement.
+The TomTom Touch will also show basic notifications, although this is limited to calls and text messages, and serves more as an alert to pick up your phone than any useful filter or replacement.

 TomTom Touch: Activity tracking